 🛒 What do I need to make this recipe?

-- Carrot - try out other veggies that are good for roasting including sweet potato, squash, parsnips and aubergine/egg plant.
+- Carrot - try out other veggies that are good for roasting including sweet potatoes, squash, parsnips and aubergine/egg plant.

 - Honey - can be switched for maple syrup